-The main objective of the Dresner Foundation is to carry on the legacy of Joseph and Vera Dresner by providing assistance to groups and organizations that support our main areas of focus.
+The main objective of the foundation is to carry on the legacy of Joseph and Vera Dresner by supporting the work of organizations in our focus areas.
 It was the Dresner’s mission that the foundation would provide a channel to improve the lives of people and animals in their communities.

-The Dresner Foundation’s approach empowers community members to benefit from the grant investments that we make.
+The foundation’s approach empowers community members to benefit from the grant investments that we make.
 We partner with organizations that are committed to creating opportunities for the underserved in our communities.
-Those partners include a wide-range of entities, including hospitals, community centers, and other nonprofit entities.
+Those partners include a wide-range of entities, including hospitals, community centers, and other nonprofits.

-Our goal is to provide organizations the necessary resources so they can continue offering services to those most in need.
-The Dresner Foundation seeks to test new approaches, determine lessons from current commendable activities, and promote the adoption of creative thinking on a broad scale through direct grant making and support for research and other ventures that advance community support.
+Our goal is to provide organizations with the necessary resources, so they can continue offering services to those most in need.
+We seek to test innovative approaches, determine lessons from current commendable activities, and promote the adoption of creative thinking on a broad scale through direct grant making and support for research and other ventures that advance community support.

 - Capital – Equipment purchase, acquisition, construction and/or renovation of facilities.

-It is critical that disadvantaged, underserved, and special needs children have access to programs that allow them to learn and develop important life skills.
-The Dresner Foundation helps organizations develop and sustain programs that empower children and their families and offer opportunity to improve their lives.
+It is critical that disadvantaged, underserved, and special needs children have access to programs that allow them to learn and foster important life skills.
+We help organizations develop and sustain programs that empower children and their families and offer opportunity to improve their lives.